sarperozer/BoardGameWithAI/README.md

 For creating AI, I used minimax algorithm with alpha - beta pruning and for GUI used pygame.
 You can check the game rules below.

-!Note that you need pygame for running the project. [text](https://www.pygame.org/wiki/GettingStarted)
+!Note that you need pygame for running the project.
+[Pygame Site](https://www.pygame.org/wiki/GettingStarted)

 1. The Rules of the Game
 The board size is 7*7.